 Photos courtesy of Nadia Jaboneta

-Deb Curtis has spent the past 40 years working with children and teachers in early childhood programs.
-She developed the Thinking Lens with Margie Carter and Ann Pelo.
+Deb Curtis is a founder of Harvest Resources Associates.
+She has spent the past 35 years working with children and teachers in early childhood programs.
+She lives in Seattle.